From Evaluation to Defense: Advancing Safety in Video Large Language Models¶

 Key Experimental Results¶

-Main Results: 21 Video LLMs on VSE-HH¶
+Main Results: Performance of 21 Video LLMs on VSE-HH¶

-| Model | DSR (w/ video)↑ | DSR (w/o video) | DSR Drop↓ | Helpfulness↑ |
+| Model | DSR (w/ Video)↑ | DSR (w/o Video) | DSR Drop↓ | Helpfulness↑ |

 |---|---|---|---|---|